cmac6/ELK-Stack/README.md

 | Web 2                | Web Server | 10.0.0.6   | Linux            | Load Balancer Public IP |
 | ELK                  | Monitor    | 10.1.0.4   | Linux            | ELK Public IP           |

-**Note** We have provisioned an Azure load balancer in front of Web 1 and Web 2, they both share the load balancer's front end IP.
+**NOTE** We have provisioned an Azure load balancer in front of Web 1 and Web 2, they both share the load balancer's front end IP.

 ### Access Policies